Meg Wheatley: Awards and tributes

 Wheatley has received multiple awards and honorary doctorates.

-In 1992, her first book, Leadership and the New Science, won the award from Industry Week as the best management book, as well as one of CIO Magazine's "Top Ten Business Books of the 1990s," and one of Xerox Corporation's "Top Ten Business Books of all time."
+In 1992, her first book, Leadership and the New Science, won Industry Week's "Best Management Book"..
 The American Society for Training and Development (ASTD) has named her one of five living legends.
-In May 2002, ASTD awarded her their highest honor: "Distinguished Contribution to Workplace Learning and Performance," with the following citation:
+In May 2002, ASTD awarded her their highest honor: "Distinguished Contribution to Workplace Learning and Performance".
+She was elected to the Leonardo da Vinci Society for the Study of Thinking in 2005.